ZenBit-Tech/coffee_lovers_backend/src/docs/chat.md

     conversation: 1
 }
 ```
-Where “conversation” is id of conversation which we want to connect.
+Where “conversation” is id of conversation which we want connect to.
 This is necessary in order to be able to send messages only to the room we need, and not to all clients (users) connected to the websocket.

 **MESSAGE**